pradeep3sep/interviewquestion/README ReactJs.md

 <br>

 > ### What is the difference between HTML and React event handling?

-Below are some of the main differences between HTML and React event handling,

   1. In HTML, the event name usually represents in _lowercase_ as a convention: